-Figure 1.
-Classification of memory rehabilitation techniques based on their action mechanism The aim of the present paper is to describe the different approaches to memory rehabilitation for several disorders in adults considering evidence-based recommendations.
-Although variability in the diagnostic criteria used, techniques investigated, training amount, and outcome measures make a coherent conclusion difficult, rehabilitation approaches aimed to restore lost functions, develop compensatory strategies or adopt external memory aids will be discussed together with their effect on memory functions in different disorders and outcome quality.
+Fig. (1).
+Classification of memory rehabilitation techniques based on their action mechanism.

+The aim of the present paper is to describe the different approaches to memory rehabilitation for several disorders in adults considering evidence-based recommendations.
+Although variability in the diagnostic criteria used, techniques investigated, training amount, and outcome measures make a coherent conclusion is difficult, and the rehabilitation approaches aimed to restore lost functions, develop compensatory strategies or adopt external memory aids will be discussed together with their effects on memory functions and outcome quality in different disorders.